anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 ## 4) Type in a Trigger/Routine name

-If this is your first trigger, use the suggested name of 'Routine Trigger One', create your own name
+If this is your first trigger, use the suggested name of 'Routine Trigger One', or create your own name

 ## 5) The trigger will be shown in the list, 'Routine Trigger One'